-Additionally, banking entities must develop adequate procedures to the extent that employees can notify possible infringements internally (ie, whistle-blowing channels).
+Banking entities must also develop adequate procedures to the extent that employees can notify possible infringements internally (ie, whistle-blowing channels).
 These procedures must guarantee the confidentiality of both the reporting person and the offender.

-Technical Communication 163/05, issued by the AFA, highlights some rules on ethics and professional behaviour applicable to Andorran banking entities - namely the prohibition on carrying out own-account operations under identical or better conditions than those of clients to the latter's detriment, and on providing incentives and compensation to clients with relevant influence on the entity.
+Technical Communication 163/05, issued by the AFA, highlights some rules on ethics and professional behaviour that apply to Andorran banking entities - namely, the prohibition on carrying out own-account operations under identical or better conditions than those of clients to the latter's detriment, and the prohibition on providing incentives and compensation to clients with relevant influence on the entity.

-The Andorran Banking Association published a Code of Conducts in 2017 that reflects the minimum professional standards and recommendations for the banking sector.
+The Andorran Banking Association published a Code of Conducts in 2017, which was updated in 2022 and reflects the minimum professional standards and recommendations for the banking sector.